ZubisFFXI/Windower4-Addons/README.md

 ### Special Characters
 By default only two special characters are blocked, ★ and ☆.
 If you wish to add more, you may add them in the default_filters.lua file.
-Please suggest what you're adding instead on GitHub or FFXIAH, as it could be valuable to other players.
+Please suggest what you're adding instead on GitHub or FFXIAH, as it could be valuable to other players and could be made a default.

 ### Skill Up Books/Other
 Similar to the above, Skill Up Books are blocked.
 This can be also edited in the default_filters.lua file.